CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 59.1.8.sec=the logs of the processing of {_personal_data} in the context of the sandbox are kept for the duration of the participation in the sandbox, unless provided otherwise by Union or national law;

-59.1.9.sec=a complete and detailed description of the process and rationale behind the training, testing and validation of the {_AI_system} is kept together with the testing results as part of the technical documentation referred to in Annex IV;
+59.1.9.sec=a complete and detailed description of the process and rationale behind the training, testing and validation of the {_AI_system} is kept together with the testing results as part of the technical documentation referred to in Annex {Annex.IV.Xnum};

 59.1.10.sec=a short summary of the AI project developed in the sandbox, its objectives and expected results is published on the website of the competent authorities; this obligation shall not cover {_sensitive_operational_data} in relation to the activities of {_law_enforcement}, border control, immigration or asylum authorities.